Skip to Main Content

 Are you looking for a volunteer with specific skills or interests?
 Then perform some targeted recruitment outreach to make sure you find them.

 Partner with local businesses to reach their employees who may be interested in volunteering.
 Engage schools and universities to recruit students and faculty members.
+You can also connect with professional associations to find volunteers with specialized skills like accounting, marketing, or IT.

 Want to learn more about volunteer recruitment?
 Check out this article: